The Brokenwood Mysteries

 The Brokenwood Mysteries is a New Zealand television detective whodunnit comedy-drama series that premiered on Prime (now Sky Open) in 2014.
 Each of the first six series comprises four episodes.
 From Series 7, seasons were extended to six episodes.
-The programme is set in the fictitious New Zealand town of Brokenwood in the North Island and is filmed in the greater Auckland region.
+The programme is set in the fictitious New Zealand town of Brokenwood in the North Island and is filmed in greater Auckland.
 Tim Balme is the current showrunner, having conceived the series, while also working as head writer and producer.

-Since 2021, the programme moved networks and now screens on TVNZ One.
+Since 2021, the programme moved networks and now screens on TVNZ 1.

 The core cast includes Neill Rea as Detective Senior Sergeant Mike Shepherd, Fern Sutherland as Detective Kristin Sims, Nic Sampson as Detective Constable Sam Breen, Cristina Ionda as Dr. Gina Kadinsky, medical examiner, and Jarod Rawiri as Detective Constable Daniel Chalmers.

-In January 2023, Slovak television channel WAU, owned by TV JOJ, started transmitting the series.

-Season 10 was released on Acorn TV in North America starting with Episode 1 on April 29, 2024, with successive episodes released weekly on Monday.
-Release of Season 10 for other territories will most likely follow the pattern used in 2023 for Season 9.

-Season 11 was released on Acorn TV in North America on April 21, 2025.

 Synopsis

 Detective Inspector Mike Shepherd is sent from Auckland to Brokenwood to investigate a local police officer.
 With a possible murder investigation underway that might link the two, Shepherd takes charge.
 After the investigation, Shepherd reassesses his life and decides to stay on indefinitely, even though it means a demotion to Detective Senior Sergeant.
 Brokenwood is a seemingly quiet country town where Shepherd, who has an unconventional approach to police work, is assisted by local Detective Kristin Sims, who is precise and efficient at her job, to solve murders.
 As the series progresses, the working relationship between the two moves from rocky to functional as they begin to appreciate each other's talents.